gilyes/chordprojs/README.md

 ## Current limitations

- - Directives, comments are not yet processed.
+ - Directives are not yet applied by formatters.